vmware-tanzu/velero/site/content/posts/2019-08-22-announcing-velero-1.1.md

 Along with our bug fixes, we’ve provided an easier way to move restic backups between storage providers.
 Different providers often have different StorageClasses, requiring user intervention to make restores successfully complete.

-To make cross-provider moves simpler, we’ve introduced a StorageClass remapping plug-in.
+To make cross-provider moves simpler, we’ve introduced a StorageClass remapping plugin.
 It allows you to automatically translate one StorageClass on PersistentVolumeClaims and PersistentVolumes to another.
 You can read more about it in our [documentation](https://velero.io/docs/v1.1.0/restore-reference/#changing-pv-pvc-storage-classes).

 ## Quality-of-Life Improvements